PoisotLab/MS_network_els/els_networks.md

 where nodes are separated depending on their position or function into the network (*e.g* pollinator-plant as bipartite network).

-Ecological interactions: Every type of contact between two species that alters the abundance, biomass and/or behavior of one or both species.
+Ecological interactions: Every type of contact between two species that alters influencing the fitness of one or the two species.
 Interactions can be trophic, mutualistic or antagonistic, directed or undirected, weighted or unweighted.

-Ecosystem functioning: Biotic and abiotic processes that regulate ecosystem, allowing energy and matter flux between trophic levels and between ecosystems, *e.g.* biogeochemical cycles.
+Ecosystem functioning: Biotic and abiotic processes that regulate ecosystems, allowing energy and matter flux between trophic levels and between ecosystems, *e.g.* biogeochemical cycles.